ebencollins/SinusBot-Stream/README.md

 - Very different layout using Bootstrap
 - Uses video.js as an audio player
 - Support for multiple streams from multiple instances (example.com/SinusBot-Stream/?id=1, or as a dropdown)
-- Tries to find thumbnail for youtube videos based on metadata
+- Tries to find thumbnail and song link for youtube videos based on metadata
 - Fixed url not including "http://"

 ## Dependencies